 - Mandatory: Another example of a program in project management could be a merchant’s transition to an entirely electronic payment system.
 In Sweden, for example, the goal is to become a cashless society by 2023.
 This means many retail organizations have already undertaken smaller projects that contribute to the greater program goal of digital transformation.

 - Emerging: Finally, a project management program could start as a small project but turn into a larger initiative.
-Various company projects could be dispersed or even duplicated, so the establishment of a program will enable managers to bring them all under one structure.
+Various company projects could be dispersed or even duplicated, so establishing a program will enable managers to bring them all under one structure.

 Who manages programs in project management?

 A program manager’s role is to coordinate all projects within a program to align with the strategies and long-term objectives of an organization.
-They oversee programs in project management and assess deliverables to ensure that every project goal is reached.
+They oversee programs and assess deliverables to ensure that every project goal is reached.

-Program managers are not to be confused with project managers, who focus on the individual, short-term deliverables of a specific project.
+Program managers are not to be confused with project managers, who focus on the individual, short-term deliverables of specific projects.

 What are the benefits of programs in project management?